 Throughout these early years, most professionals worked respectfully in partnership with our family to identify what was important to us.
 They provided general and specific information when we needed it, then assisted us to meet those goals through daily routines.
 I would later come to know this as a family-centred approach that would become the gold standard in early childhood intervention.

-However, the feeding clinic, along with other therapy services we occasionally received from the government, felt clinical and different to the early intervention program we initially went to.
+However, the feeding clinic, along with other therapy services we occasionally received from the government, felt clinical and different from the early intervention program we initially went to.
 There was a greater focus on professionals administering assessments and writing reports, which were full of recommendations for us to practice at home.
-The early intervention program was not perfect—but in hindsight it was family centred compared to a clinic environment.
+The early intervention program was not perfect—but in hindsight, it was family centred compared to a clinic environment.

 For our family, the fruits of our quality early intervention experiences were borne; Karim was enrolled in his local mainstream school with the support of the Macquarie University team during the transition.
 These years at primary school were rocky, as Karim’s enrolment was continually challenged by the school—but that’s a story for another day.